Synergy VPP (Battery Rewards): An Independent Review

 Battery and System Requirements

-• Battery size: Minimum 5kWh usable capacity.
+• Minimum size: 5 kWh usable capacity.

-• Smart meter: Mandatory for monitoring and dispatch.
+• Smart meter: Mandatory.

 See our Solar Batteries hub for battery comparisons.